muhammadsaadkhankor/muhammadsaadkhankor.github.io/index.md

 ## About Me

-I am a **Ph.D. student in Computer Science at the University of California, San Diego (UCSD)** advised by [Prof. Manmohan Chandraker](https://cseweb.ucsd.edu/~mkchandraker/), where my research focuses on the intersection of Multi-modal Learning, Generative AI and Embodied Intelligence.
+I am a **Ph.D. student and a Powell Fellow in Computer Science at the University of California, San Diego (UCSD)** advised by [Prof. Manmohan Chandraker](https://cseweb.ucsd.edu/~mkchandraker/).
+I am also the recipient of the **UCSD Jacobs School of Engineering Fellowship**.
+My research focuses on the intersection of Multi-modal Learning, Generative AI and Embodied Intelligence.
 I also hold a research appointment at the Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI).

 Before joining UCSD, I earned my **Master’s degree in Machine Learning** at MBZUAI where I was part of the [Intelligent Visual Analytics Lab (IVAL)](https://www.ival-mbzuai.com/), advised by [Prof. Salman Khan](https://salman-h-khan.github.io/) and co-advised by [Prof. Fahad Khan](https://sites.google.com/view/fahadkhans/home).
 I was also fortunate to be advised and mentored by [Prof. Muzammal Naseer](https://muzammal-naseer.netlify.app/).
 I also spent time as a **visiting student** with [Prof. Peter Wonka](https://peterwonka.net/) at **KAUST**.